jvde-github/AIS-catcher/README.md

 - cmake support to resolve some earlier build annoyances.
 - enhancement of reset conditions of decoder to improve reception
 - slightly faster close of program for RTL-SDR
+- Airspy and Airspy HF+ now default to highest supported sample rate by device
+- Model support for a sample rate of 912K samples/second
+- RTLTCP: protocol settings

 ## Usage
 ````